electrifier/Classic-electrifier/README.md

     limitations under the License.

-:pencil2: Last updated May 4th, 2019 :calendar:
+:pencil2: Last updated :calendar: May the 4th, 2019